zytx121/zytx121.github.io/_pages/about.md

 Before that, he received his bachelor degree at the [Computer Science School](http://cs.whu.edu.cn/), Wuhan University.
 You can find his CV [here](/files/resume.pdf).

+He has been a core maintainer of [OpenMMLab projects](https://openmmlab.com/) since Oct.
+2019.
 He built and released [MMDetection3D](https://github.com/open-mmlab/mmdetection3d), and have been leading the development of [MMDetection](https://github.com/open-mmlab/mmdetection) and [MMDetection3D](https://github.com/open-mmlab/mmdetection3d) since July 2020 and Jan.
 2020, respectively.
 He has also led the development of [MMCV](https://github.com/open-mmlab/mmcv) in Aug.
 2021 to Feb.
 2022.

 Recent News